karan-078/movie-app/README.md

  ## React-Router
- we are react-router 18 for routing
+ we are use react-router 18 for routing

  ## Talwind css
  we are use tawind  for style this website